Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

-\item \textbf{Firms not changing their recruitment practices.} Following counterfactual policies, firms might reevaluate potential trade-offs regarding the number of schools to visit, which screening steps to keep in place, how many candidates to interview, and how many resources to invest in hiring candidates.
+\item \textbf{Firms not changing their recruitment practices.} Following counterfactual policies, elite firms might reevaluate potential trade-offs regarding the number of schools to visit, which screening steps to keep in place, how many candidates to interview, and how many resources to invest in hiring.
 Modeling such dynamics is beyond the scope of my paper.
-Moreover, it is also unclear if such changes are likely to materialize in the short-run, given that job placement processes of elite Indian colleges are standardized, dictated by universities, and closely modeled after those organized by elite Indian colleges established in the early 1950s (Section~\ref{sec:data1}).
+Moreover, it is also unlikely for such changes to materialize in the short-run, given that job placement processes of elite Indian colleges are standardized, dictated by universities, and closely modeled after those organized by elite Indian colleges established in the early 1950s (Section~\ref{sec:data1}).

-\item \textbf{Not modeling GPA.} I do not model GPA since GPA and entrance exam scores are slightly negatively correlated in the data, conditional on caste and other observables (Online Appendix Table~\ref{tab:gpa_and_test_score_negative_correlation}).
-Therefore, my model \emph{overestimates} the impact of the counterfactual policy exercise that increases college entrance exam scores of disadvantaged castes.\footnote{Recall that 10th and 12th standard grades are not statistically different across castes (Section~\ref{sec:data overview students}).} One possible explanation for this correlational pattern could be random variation in college entrance exam scores, conditional on ability.
+\item \textbf{Not modeling GPA.} I do not model GPA since GPA and entrance exam scores are slightly negatively correlated in the data, \emph{conditional on caste and other observables} (Online Appendix Table~\ref{tab:gpa_and_test_score_negative_correlation}).
+Therefore, my model \emph{overestimates} the impact of the counterfactual policy exercise that increases college entrance exam scores of disadvantaged castes.\footnote{Recall that 10th and 12th standard grades are not statistically different across castes (Section~\ref{sec:data overview students}).} One possible explanation for this (conditional) correlational pattern could be random variation in college entrance exam scores, conditional on ability.
 Students at the top of the distribution are more likely to have positive error in their entrance exam scores.
 Since the pool of students at the elite college is truncated at relatively high entrance exam scores, the correlation between GPA and entrance exam scores is plausibly dominated by the top of the distribution.